Basic Approach

 Labor Time Management

 We are working to prevent long working hours and encourage employees to take paid leave so they can work vigorously and in good health, both mentally and physically, and fulfill both their work and personal lives.
 As part of our efforts in work-style reform, we have set a Group policy of reducing total annual actual working hours to less than 2,000.
 We promote efforts to control and provide guidance on long working hours every month.
-The time and attendance system managed by the head office manages working hours using computer logs.
+The time and attendance system at the head office manages working hours using computer logs.
 It requires employees who exceed a certain number of hours to submit an improvement plan to management.
 We also require employees who work long hours to meet with an occupational health physician as a part of our efforts to manage working hours from both tangible and intangible aspects to optimize working hours.
+As a result, the paid leave utilization rate for fiscal 2023 reached 88.6%, an increase of 9.1 percentage points compared to the previous fiscal year.

-In addition to ensuring legal compliance, we are committed to creating a more vibrant workplace for our diverse workforce.
-We hold regular meetings of labor and payroll managers, attended by personnel from each Group company, to share information on social trends and revisions to laws and regulations as appropriate, in order to promote compliance with laws and regulations in labor management.
-We also visit each group company to conduct labor audits to confirm that appropriate rules and regulations are in place and being implemented in response to the ever-changing labor laws and social demands.
-In addition to identifying issues, labor audits also provide advice on how to create a comfortable workplace.
+In addition, meetings of labour and payroll managers attended by personnel from Group companies are held on a regular basis to share information on social trends and amendments to laws as appropriate, thereby promoting compliance with laws and regulations in labour management.
+We also conduct labour audits at Group companies to check whether appropriate rules and regulations are being developed and implemented in response to the ever-changing labour laws and social demands.
+In addition to identifying issues, the labour audits also provide advice on creating a good working environment.

 Mental Health